AmiJoba22/SSH-Grocery-App/README.md

 - Project Details & Report: [PDF](https://drive.google.com/file/d/1McIxNtWUc-A8MKGCBQNIUZIwYMxPzMuq/view?usp=sharing)

 # What’t not included
 - This folder does not include our UI/UX visualisation prototype.
 Which does not include backend.
-This prototype is available via [Sketch](https://sketch.com/s/64b97842-91cf-4b57-9855-0f36b8a8e38f).

 ## Known Issues
 - If you login via GUI, make sure you enter Short ID when login instead of username.
 Short ID is generated with provided username.